How to Open a Smoke Shop: 5 Key Steps for Success

 • Inventory – Start-up inventory costs average about $30,000.
 This would allow you to fully stock your store with tobacco/vape products and accessories.

-• Rent / Deposit – Rent and a lease deposit averages $2,500.
+• Rent / Deposit – Rent and a lease deposit average $2,500.
 Important to note: You’ll need to pay rent even as you work on a build-out.
 So choose a space with minimal build-out needs.

-• Legal Costs – This includes business incorporation, licensing, insurance and legal counsel.
-These costs average $500 to $1000.
+• Legal Costs – This includes business incorporation, licensing, insurance, and legal counsel.
+These costs average $500 to $1,000.

 • Build-Out – The cost to set up your store depends on its size, current state, and location.
 For example, you might need to build a desk and displays.
-Build-out costs an average of $500 to $2500 for new smoke shops
+Build-out costs an average of $500 to $2500 for new smoke shops.

-• Marketing / Website – Prepare to invest in a website (about $2000), grand opening promotions, social media promotions, and business cards.
-This cost averages about $3500.
+• Marketing / Website – Prepare to invest in a website (about $2,000), grand opening promotions, social media promotions, and business cards.
+This cost averages about $3,500.

 Many tobacco retail businesses are self-funded.
 However, some choose loans, investors or crowdfunding to raise capital.

-III.
+II.
 Business Plan

 We cover creating a business plan for your smoke shop in more detail below.
 However, this is absolutely one of the first steps.
 A business plan will help you become profitable as quickly as possible.

-IV.
+III.
 Inventory

 Purchasing inventory is an important step.
 But again, planning is critical.
 If you properly plan inventory, you’ll sell items more quickly and hit your break-even points faster